Training-room_banner

 Course objectives

-This course is meant for engineers that have attended the Cerebrum Basic training.
-It focusses on how to use and configure Cerebrum to integrate and combine various studio-equipment into a coherent operational system.
-It also presents how to map several customer requirements to the applicable Cerebrum functionality and prepares engineers to perform Tier 2 support tasks
+This course is meant to support engineers who have attended the Cerebrum Basic training.
+It focuses on how to use and configure Cerebrum to integrate and combine various studio equipment into a coherent operational system.
+It also presents how to map several customer requirements to different Cerebrum functionalities and prepares engineers to perform Tier 2 support tasks.

 Target group